d-krupke/cpsat-primer/README.md

         # Do not test for the selected items, as the solver might return a different solution of the same quality
 ```

-You can now easily generate test cases and test them with the following code.
+You can now easily generate test cases and validate them with the following
-Best of course if you are using real instances for this, potentially by simply
+code.
+Ideally, you should use real instances for this, potentially by
-automatically saving 1% of the instances you are using in production.
+automatically saving 1% of the instances used in production.

 ```python
 # Define a knapsack instance